-The Berentzen Group provides extensive information about its sustainability activities in its voluntary, separate Sustainability Reports.
-The GRI Standards and the German Sustainability Code are applied as the framework for the Sustainability Reports.
-The Sustainability Reports of the Berentzen Group are available to the public on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/responsibility.
+The Berentzen Group provides information about its sustainability activities in its voluntary, separate, annual sustainability reports.
+The guidelines of the Global Reporting Initiative (GRI Standards) are applied as the framework for the sustainability reports.
+The sustainability reports of the Berentzen Group are available to the public on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/responsibility.